owainlewis/http-dispatch/README.md

 There are already a couple of really good HTTP clients for Haskell ([Wreq](http://www.serpentine.com/wreq/), [HTTP Client](https://github.com/snoyberg/http-client)), but typically I'd need to go hunting through documentation just to do even the simplest thing.
 This is the HTTP library I wish I had when first learning Haskell.

 This library strips back everything to be as simple as possible.
 It will transparently support HTTPS and has a very consistent DSL for making requests.

 There are only two types.
 A HTTPRequest and a HTTPResponse.
 That's all there is to know about this library.

 Some utility functions are provided to make constructing requests easier but it's nothing more than sugar for creating types.

 ### HTTP Request

-You can turn a HTTPRequest into a HTTPResponse by calling "runRequest" on it.
+A HTTP request has a method, url, a list of headers and an optional body.
+Header is a type synonym for a ByteString pair i.e (S.ByteString, S.ByteString).
+The body is a strict ByteString.

 ```haskell
 data HTTPRequest = HTTPRequest {